MagLev/maglev.github.com/docs/build.markdown

     $ cd $MAGLEV_HOME
     $ ./install.sh

-See the detailed instructions at <https://github.com/maglev/maglev> for the value of "NNN":
+You may specify a particular version of the VM, see the detailed instructions at <https://github.com/maglev/maglev> for details.

 ## Step 3: Build MagLev image and start it